Red Sox and closer Aroldis Chapman agree to $13.3 million contract for 2026 with a 2027 option

 Chapman's deal contains a vesting option for 2027 and would pay $26 million over two years if he pitches at least 40 innings next season.
 The team announced the deal Sunday following a 5-2 victory over Pittsburgh.

+The Red Sox beat the Cleveland Guardians 6-4 on Monday, with Chapman getting the final three outs for his 28th save.

-Asked whether he ever felt old around younger players, Chapman said through a translator: “No, no I feel the same as they are — 27, 25."
+Asked whether he ever felt old around younger players, Chapman said through an interpreter: “No, no I feel the same as they are — 27, 25."

 Chapman, who earned his eighth All-Star selection this season, entered Monday with an average fastball velocity of 100.9 mph.
 He had thrown 156 pitches of 100 mph or higher, sixth in the major leagues behind 27-year-old Mason Miller, Daniel Palencia (25), Jhoan Duran (27), Hunter Greene (26) and Seth Halvorsen (25).